rarimo/rarime-rn-sdk/README.md

 This library includes native code.
 You generally need to use a Development Build if you are using Expo.

+> **Note:** Native code is not used by Expo Web or by iOS/Android simulators that run JS-only.
+Native modules only apply on real Android and iOS devices.
+If you plan to test on web or JS-only simulators, native libs will be ignored.

 ### 1. Install the package

 ```bash